Virgin Megastores UK

 Virgin Megastores was a retail chain that operated in the United Kingdom from 1971 to 2007.
-The company was established by Richard Branson, originally as a small record shop, and became a national chain.
-In 2007, the company was sold to management, and was rebranded as Zavvi.
-Zavvi entered administration in 2008 and subsequently closed.
+The company was established by Richard Branson, originally as a small record shop, and grew into a national chain.
+In 2007, the company was sold to its management and was rebranded as Zavvi.
+Zavvi entered administration in 2008 and eventually closed.

 History

 Branson's early business ventures

 Richard Branson & Nik Powell had initially run a small record shop called Virgin Records and Tapes on Notting Hill Gate, London, specialising particularly in "krautrock" imports, and offering bean bags and free vegetarian food for the benefit of customers listening to the music on offer.
 After making the shop into a success, they turned their business into a fully fledged record label, Virgin Records.
 The name Virgin, according to Branson (in his autobiography), arose from a colleague of his when they were brainstorming business ideas.
 She suggested Virgin – as they were all new to business – like "virgins".
 The first release on the label was the progressive rock album Tubular Bells by multi-instrumentalist Mike Oldfield in 1973.